rhymeyang/Se/docs/308B/BusinessResilience.md

 The main reasons for choosing a cloud hosting provider are to eliminate capital costs and to rapidly develop and deploy virtual infrastructure.
 The cloud hosting provider provides all hardware and charges organizations when the hardware is used.

-- **Dual-Purpose Infrastructure**
-  - The primary business reason for not choosing a hot site is the high capital cost required to purchase disaster recovery equipment that may never be used.
+**Dual-Purpose Infrastructure**<br/>The primary business reason for not choosing a hot site is the high capital cost required to purchase disaster recovery equipment that may never be used.
 One way around this obstacle is to put those recovery systems to work every day.
 For example, recovery systems could be used for development or testing of the same applications that are used in production.
 This way, systems that are purchased for recovery purposes are being well utilized for other purposes, and they’ll be ready in case a disaster occurs.

 When a disaster occurs, the organization will be less concerned about development and testing and more concerned about keeping critical production applications running.
 It will be a small sacrifice to forgo development or testing (or whatever low-criticality functions are using the DR hardware) during a disaster.

-- **Recovery and Resilience Technologies**
-  - Once recovery targets have been established, the next major task is to survey and select technologies to enable recovery time and recovery point objectives to be met.
+**Recovery and Resilience Technologies**<br/>Once recovery targets have been established, the next major task is to survey and select technologies to enable recovery time and recovery point objectives to be met.
 Several important factors when considering each technology are

 - Does the technology help the information system achieve the RTO and RPO targets?
 - Does the cost of the technology meet or exceed budget constraints?
 - Can the technology be used to benefit other information systems (thereby lowering the cost for each system)?
 - Does the technology fit well into the organization’s current IT operations?
 - Will operations staff require specialized training on the technology used for recovery?
 - Does the technology contribute to the simplicity of the overall IT architecture, or does it complicate it unnecessarily?

 These questions are designed to help determine whether a specific technology is a good fit, from a technology perspective as well as from process and operational perspectives.

-- **RAID**
-  - Redundant Array of Independent Disks (RAID) is a family of technologies used to improve the reliability, performance, or size of disk-based storage systems.
+**RAID**<br/>Redundant Array of Independent Disks (RAID) is a family of technologies used to improve the reliability, performance, or size of disk-based storage systems.
 From a disaster recovery or systems resilience perspective, the feature of RAID that is of particular interest is the reliability.
 RAID is used to create virtual disk volumes over an array (pun intended) of disk storage devices and can be configured so that the failure of any individual disk drive in the array will not affect the availability of data on the disk array.

 RAID is usually implemented on a hardware device called a _disk array_, which is a chassis in which several hard disks can be installed and connected to a server.
 The individual disk drives can usually be “hot swapped” in the chassis while the array is still operating.
 When the array is configured with RAID, a failure of a single disk drive will have no effect on the disk array’s availability to the server to which it is connected.
 A system operator can be alerted to the disk’s failure, and the defective disk drive can be removed and replaced while the array is still fully operational.

 There are several options, or _levels_, for RAID configuration:

-- **RAID-0**
-  - This is known as a _striped volume_, where a disk volume splits data evenly across two or more disks to improve performance.
+- **RAID-0**<br/>This is known as a _striped volume_, where a disk volume splits data evenly across two or more disks to improve performance.
-- **RAID-1**
-  - This creates a _mirror_, where data written to one disk in the array is also written to a second disk in the array.
+- **RAID-1**<br/> This creates a _mirror_, where data written to one disk in the array is also written to a second disk in the array.
 RAID-1 makes the volume more reliable through the preservation of data, even when one disk in the array fails.
-- **RAID-4**
-  - This level of RAID employs data striping at the block level by adding a dedicated parity disk.
+- **RAID-4**<br/>This level of RAID employs data striping at the block level by adding a dedicated parity disk.
 The parity disk permits the rebuilding of data in the event one of the other disks fails.
-- **RAID-5**
-  - This is similar to RAID-4 block-level striping, except that the parity data is distributed evenly across all of the disks instead of dedicated on one disk.
+- **RAID-5**<br/>This is similar to RAID-4 block-level striping, except that the parity data is distributed evenly across all of the disks instead of dedicated on one disk.
 Like RAID-4, RAID-5 allows for the failure of one disk without losing information.
-- **RAID-6**
-  - This is an extension of RAID-5, where two parity blocks are used instead of a single parity block.
+- **RAID-6**<br/>This is an extension of RAID-5, where two parity blocks are used instead of a single parity block.
 The advantage of RAID-6 is that it can withstand the failure of any two disk drives in the array, instead of a single disk, as is the case with RAID-5.

 > **NOTE**
 >